 Tom is a Professor in the Department of City and Regional Planning at the University of Pennsylvania where he teaches land use planning, growth management, land preservation and environmental planning.
-Tom holds a BA in Economics from Harvard University, a Master’s in Agricultural Economics from the University of Newcastle, UK, and a PhD in Agricultural Economics from Oregon State University.
+Tom holds a BA in Economics from Harvard University, a master’s in Agricultural Economics from the University of Newcastle, United Kingdom, and a Ph.D. in Agricultural Economics from Oregon State University.
 In 2002, Tom was a Fulbright Senior Scholar at the University of New South Wales in Sydney, Australia.
 Tom has taught at Kansas State University, Iowa State University and the University at Albany-SUNY.
-He is a native of Burlington, VT and now lives in Lancaster, PA where from 1989 to 1998 he managed the county’s nationally-recognized farmland preservation program.
+He is a native of Burlington, Vermont, and lives in Lancaster, Pennsylvania, where from 1989 to 1998 he managed the county’s nationally-recognized farmland preservation program.
 Tom often serves as a consultant to state and local governments and land trusts, and he is a Senior Contributing Editor of Farmland Preservation Report.
-Tom is the author or co-author of several books, including Holding Our Ground: Protecting America’s Farms and Farmland (Island Press, 1997), When City and Country Collide: Managing Growth in the Metropolitan Fringe (Island Press, 1999), The Small Town Planning Handbook (APA Planners Press, 2007), and The Environmental Planning Handbook for Sustainable Communities and Regions (APA Planners Press, 2003).
+Tom is the author or co-author of several books, including When City and Country Collide: Managing Growth in the Metropolitan Fringe (Island Press, 1999), The Small Town Planning Handbook (APA Planners Press, 2007), and The Environmental Planning Handbook for Sustainable Communities and Regions (APA Planners Press, 2003).

 Susan Kirkpatrick served as the executive director of the Colorado Department of Local Affairs (DOLA) for the state of Colorado from 2007 to 2011 under Governor Bill Ritter.
 During her tenure with the agency, she championed regional cooperation and strategic partnerships among state agencies to improve the lives of Coloradans.
 Between 2007 and 2010, DOLA provided more than $504 million in financial assistance to communities throughout the state, which supported more than 39,000 jobs.
 Every state dollar invested by DOLA leveraged an average of $6 locally.
 Susan served as mayor of Fort Collins from 1990 to 1993 and was a member of the Fort Collins City Council from 1986 to 1990.
 Her employment in post-secondary education has included working as a lecturer in political science at Colorado State University and as an assistant professor at the University of Northern Colorado.
 She also served as vice president and executive director of the National Audubon Society’s Colorado office, as the Executive Director of the Aims Community College Foundation, and a founding member and chair of Great Outdoors Colorado.
 She received her BA in Political Science from the University of Michigan, an Ed.M. from Harvard University and a Ph.D. in Political Science from Colorado State University.